Parable of the Renegades

 Slowly, her fingers curled around the stems of both the fork and knife, Rio was not holding them right as she positioned the blade and tines of the silverware over one of the mushrooms, her elbows pointing forty-five degrees in an awkward angle.
 She was just about ready to destroy the presentation when she got distracted by the one who prepared it.

-Lucas was leaning, his lower back supported on the now cooled-down electric stove.
+Lucas had stopped what he was doing and was leaning, his lower back supported on the now cooled-down electric stove.
 He wore a slight smile while his arms and ankles were crossed over.
 Even though his eyes were shielded from view, as usual, Rio could tell from his overall posture that he appeared to be monitoring every single sliver of movement she was making.

-"Lucas, are you watching me eat?"
-Rio accused.
+"Lucas, are you watching me eat?" she accused.

-"Oh, don't mind me," he said, waving a hand back and front of his face.
+"Oh, don't mind me," he said, waving a hand back and forth in front of his face.
 "Just pretend I'm not here."

 Following a suspicious glare, Rio did just that.
 It was ironic how despite an apron's use was to protect the cook from food stains, Lucas' apron was spotless unlike the rest of his clothes, which were all bloody and torn-up.